 Mercier, Saint Etienne

-André Leducq was also a cyclist.
-Nicknamed "the Joyful Dede", or "Dede of Love and Steel Muscles", he was by far the most popular French rider of the inter-war period.
-His notoriety continued well after the war.
-He participated in 9 Tours of France, won two: 1930 and 1932 and won 25 stages.
-After racing in the Alcyon team in the 1950s, he was hired by the Mercier brand and represented the cycles and motorcycles that bear his name.
-Then it will represent an aperitif brand.
-He was born on February 27, 1904.
-After tasting journalism, André Leducq died in Marseilles on June 18, 1980, as a result of a scuba diving accident.
-He was 76 years old.
-His notoriety continued well after the war.
-(Sources: Pierre Astier and Wikipedia)
+André Leducq was famous a cyclist nicknamed "the Joyful Dede", or "Dede of Love and Steel Muscles" (poor translation).
+He was by far the most popular French rider of the inter-war period and his fame continued long after the war.
+He participated in nine Tours of France, winning two, 1930 and 1932; he won 25 stages.
+After racing in the Alcyon team in the 1950s, he was employed by the Mercier company and represented the cycles and motorcycles that bear his name.